TUI Travel summer bookings boosted by poor weather

-LONDON TUI Travel, the world's biggest tour operator, said summer holiday bookings had risen as rain-soaked northern Europeans sought out the sun and kept tight control on their budgets with package deals.
+LONDON TUI Travel TT.L, the world's biggest tour operator, said summer holiday bookings had risen as rain-soaked northern Europeans sought out the sun and kept tight control on their budgets with package deals.

 The group, which owns Thomson and First Choice, on Thursday said it had sold around 86 percent of its summer holidays by the end of June and had fewer holidays left to sell compared with the same point last year.